 Amherst College is proud of its efforts to achieve and sustain diversity in our community.
 Across many dimensions of diversity—geographic, racial/ethnic, socioeconomic, academic, extra-curricular—Amherst has assembled an exceptionally vibrant student body and is one of the most diverse of all liberal arts colleges in the country.

 Dimensions of Diversity

-- Geographic Diversity: Our students come from 48 states, plus Washington D.C, Puerto Rico and the U.S. Virgin Islands, and more than 55 countries around the world.
+- Geographic Diversity: Our students come from 49 states, plus Washington D.C, Puerto Rico and 54 countries around the world.
 Approximately 10% of our students are international students with non-U.S. citizenship.
-Another 2% hold dual citizenship with the U.S. and another country and have lived or studied outside the U.S.
+Another 5% hold dual citizenship with the U.S. and another country and have lived or studied outside the U.S.

-- Socio-Economic Diversity: Amherst's need-blind admission policy and generous need-based financial aid supports expanded access for students from families with modest financial resources.
-About 60% of Amherst students receive financial aid from the College and the average financial aid package in 2013-14 was just under $48,000.
-Over 20% of our students are recipients of federal Pell Grants designated for students from low-income families.
+- Socioeconomic Diversity: Amherst's need-blind admission policy and generous need-based financial aid supports expanded access for students from families with modest financial resources.
+58% of Amherst students receive financial aid from the College and the average financial aid package in 2015-16 was more than $50,000.
+And 24% of our students are recipients of federal Pell Grants designated for students from low-income families.

-You can learn more about Diversity at Amherst in the “About Amherst” section of the college website.
+You can learn more about Diversity at Amherst in “The Amherst Story” section of the college website.

-To support our goal of bringing together a diverse and inclusive community of students, the Office of Admission sponsors several special programs, including our Diversity Open Houses and our Diversity Interns.
+To support our goal of bringing together a diverse and inclusive community of students, the Office of Admission sponsors several special programs, including our Diversity Open Houses and our Diversity Internships.